-Guide Description Cloudera Search This guide explains how to configure and use Cloudera Search.
-This includes topics such as extracting, transforming, and loading data, establishing high availability, and troubleshooting.
-Spark Guide This guide describes Apache Spark, a general framework for distributed computing that offers high performance for both batch and interactive processing.
-The guide provides tutorial Spark applications, how to develop and run Spark applications, and how to use Spark with other Hadoop components.
-Cloudera Glossary This guide contains a glossary of terms for Cloudera components.
+Guide Description Impala Guide This guide describes Impala, its features and benefits, and how it works with CDH.
+This topic introduces Impala concepts, describes how to plan your Impala deployment, and provides tutorials for first-time users as well as more advanced tutorials that describe scenarios and specialized features.
+You will also find a language reference, performance tuning, instructions for using the Impala shell, troubleshooting information, and frequently asked questions. ;, e d Cloudera Search Guide Cloudera Search Guide T ir C Spark Guide This guide describes Apache Spark, a general framework for distributed computing that offers high performance for both batch and interactive processing.
+The guide provides tutorial Spark applications, how to develop and run Spark applications, and how to use Spark with other Hadoop components. t Cloudera Glossary This guide contains a glossary of terms for Cloudera components.